ProXxXxXxXxXxX/Excalibur-Datapack/README.md

 3. Open the `datapacks` folder.
 4. Drag and drop the downloaded datapack file into the `datapacks` folder.
 5. Run the command `/reload` in your Minecraft world to load the datapack.
+6. you may have to unzip the datapack folder to get it to work correctly.
-6. If the datapack loaded correctly you will get a message that says "Excalibur datapack loaded correctly!"
+7. If the datapack loaded correctly you will get a message that says "Excalibur datapack loaded correctly!"
-7. Unzip the resource pack, and drag and drop it into the minecraft resource packs menu.
+8. Unzip the resource pack, and drag and drop it into the minecraft resource packs menu.

 ## Usage
 Once installed, you can craft Excalibur using the crafting recipe provided above.
 Enjoy playing with your new powerful weapon!